andrasbenei/Sudoku/README.md

 ## Improvement ideas

-This backtracking method is probably not the most efficient way to solve this game, the solver script runs quite long sometimes.
-Altough currently I'm not planning to spend more time with this project, but later I may come back to it and try to find a faster solution.
-My idea is to try simulate how a human would solve a Sudoku, and compare that's efficiency to this method.
+This backtracking method is popular, but it's probably not the most efficient way to solve this game, the solver script runs quite long sometimes.
+Although currently I'm not planning to spend more time with this project, but later I may come back to it and try to find a faster solution.
+My idea is to simulate how a human would solve a Sudoku, and compare that's efficiency with this method's.